shubhambhatnag/Numerade-Bypasser/README.md

 # Installation

-Download and unzip the Numerade-Bypasser folder.<br>
+Download and unzip the Numerade-Bypasser folder.<br><br>
-Then, navigate to chrome://extensions/, select the "Load unpacked" button and select the unzipped folder.<br>
+Then, navigate to chrome://extensions/, select the "Load unpacked" button and select the unzipped folder.<br><br>
 Pin the extension.